0xLet/SwiftUIKit/documentation/Label.md

 ### `caption1(_:)`

+Creates a UILabel with the font of .caption1

 ``` swift
 class func caption1(_ text: String) -> Label
 ```

 ### `caption2(_:)`

+Creates a UILabel with the font of .caption2

 ``` swift
 class func caption2(_ text: String) -> Label